Stories

 Confirmation:Children explore the world around them

-Confirmation edited I can’t ask my brother Ernst whether many of my memories of our childhood are correct.
+I can’t ask my brother Ernst whether many of my memories of our childhood are correct.
 If he were alive I would ask him “Wasn’t our phone number at home when we were little kids WA (wadsworth) 6-9027?
-There are so many other things I want to ask...
+There are so many other things I want to ask him about what I, or...

 read more